 Most of the product links are to the actual products I use myself or a good quality replacement.

 - Darken the Bedroom.
 Studies have shown that even a small light from a clock can disrupt your body’s sleep patterns.
 I’ve used these blackout curtains on my windows for years.
-FYI Blackout curtains come in ALL colors!
+FYI Blackout curtains come in ALL colors but can be a bit bland so check out our Simple Blackout Curtain Makeover!
 As I also have some electronics in my room I use black electrical tape to cover the little lights on them.
 If you have to have a clock consider covering it with a flap of black construction paper that can be flipped up when needed.

 - Sleep mask.
 If you can’t darken your room use a sleep mask.
 We also have a tutorial on how to make a sleep mask.